 It’s NOT pretend.
 It is here the Ancestral Pueblo people made their home for 400 years.

-The petroglyphs and colorful pictograph on the walls of the long house seem to commemorate events, changing seasons, or inclement weather.
+The petroglyphs of the long house seem to commemorate events, changing seasons, or inclement weather.
 Some believe it might be a newspaper of daily life, and since many of the symbols are hard to make sense of, we can welcome their early attempts at blogging.
 I know I do.

 Alcove House is a ceremonial cave 140’ up the side of the rock cliff.
-Four ladders later I think how difficult it must have been to carry water and tools to the top, and good grief, what about the busy toddlers?
-A fourteen story cliff certainly takes the nervous mother to another dimension.
+Four ladders later, I think how difficult it must have been to carry water and tools to the top.
+What about the busy toddlers?
+A fourteen story cliff certainly takes the nervous mother to the edge, but I imagine children learned to climb before they walked.
 Hopefully, new families were privy to the first floor, and chances are it was all relative to a hierarchy.
-Noone knows for sure, but hopefully the children learned to climb before they walked.

 Ok. history aside.
 It is simply fun to climb cliff walls, explore once inhabited caves, and squeeze into the dwellings with a sigh of-relief at not having a Winnie the Pooh (stuck in Rabbit’s hole) moment.
-And, ya know…I think it would be fun to fall asleep wrapped in a turkey feather blanket.
+And, ya know…I think it might be fun to fall asleep wrapped in a turkey feather blanket…..just once.

 Their little corner of the world?
 Bandelier National Monument, New Mexico

 Still humbled by this beautiful country we call home.
 Thanks for coming along.